pedroharbs/tryhackme-full-stack-search/README.md

 - **Implemented Routing with React Router DOM:** Added routing capabilities using React Router DOM to manage navigation within the application, including dynamic route handling for hotel details.
 - **Added Render Tests:** Implemented two render tests to verify the functionality of the search feature, ensuring that it behaves correctly when rendering search results.

+_P.S.: For detailed information on specific changes and features, please refer to the Pull Requests tab.
+I worked on separate feature branches and created PRs for each, so you’ll find comprehensive details and context there._

 ### Database structure

 #### Hotels Collection